srivasrk/easy-tax/README.md

 [Easy Tax Solutions](https://srivasrk.github.io/)

+Angular 2 project with bootstrap to enhance a small-town tax filing business.
+This is to help a friend's business which has limited/no online presence.
+The idea is to advertise and provide a gateway for the business.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.